pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix2-google-scholar.md

 Finally, you can upgrade to OJS version 3.1.2 and newer, where the fix for this bug has been built in.
-This is the recommended solution by both PKP and Google Scholar (see “Best practices for OJS journals”)[link].
+This is the recommended solution by both PKP and Google Scholar (see “Best practices for OJS journals” above.

 ## Secure Socket Layer (SSL) certificate errors